kalinaszy/flutter_bootcamp/README.md

 # flutter_application_1

 A new Flutter project.
-The app should allow a user to login and display a recipe of the day It's fetching data from TheMealDB API (https://www.themealdb.com/api.php?ref=apilist.fun In the future also to save favourite recipes.
+The app should allow a user to login and display a recipe of the day.
+It's fetching data from TheMealDB API (https://www.themealdb.com/api.php?ref=apilist.fun).
+In the future also to save favourite recipes.

 TO DO: